LawN-ai/health-insurance-agent-with-rag/README.md

 This project is a conversational AI agent designed to assist users in finding suitable health insurance products.
 It is built using the [Google Agent Development Kit (ADK)](https://google.github.io/adk-docs/).

-Currently, the agent is in its first stage of development, focusing on establishing a friendly and engaging conversation with the user.

 ## Project Structure

 **Important:** The Google Agent Development Kit (ADK) relies on a specific project structure to discover and load your agent.
 Please adhere to the following structure: